Press Release: Datamaran launched new version of its AI-powered platform to monitor ESG risks and opportunities

 During the 2-day Summit, delegates have an exclusive chance to win a 12-month subscription to Datamaran (value of £15,000).
 Delegates simply have to post on Twitter or LinkedIn with their number one corporate reporting lesson during the Summit – including @DatamaranAI and #SRCEU in their posts.

-Datamaran is the award-winning AI-powered non-financial risk management platform.
+Datamaran is the leading digital solution for external risk management platform.
 It combines AI technology and human expertise to provide powerful, fast and reliable business intelligence on the competitive, regulatory and reputational risks tied to emerging business issues.

 Datamaran offers a combination of data analytics and managed services to support its global base of corporate, investor and consulting clients.